cbondugula/MB-2-2026/PATENT-024-VOICE-LEGAL-TECH.md

-# PATENT APPLICATION 024: VOICE-CONTROLLED LEGAL TECHNOLOGY DEVELOPMENT PLATFORM
+# PROVISIONAL PATENT APPLICATION 024: VOICE-CONTROLLED LEGAL TECHNOLOGY DEVELOPMENT PLATFORM

+**Application Type:** Provisional Patent Application
 **Application Number:** To be assigned by USPTO upon your submission
 **Filing Date:** To be assigned by USPTO upon your submission
 **Inventor:** Dr. Chandra Sekhar Bondugula